Published: January 2026

 Guest Room:

-Each setup cost different amounts, but all work better than when I relied solely on the discontinued Fire TV Blaster.
+The price of each setup was different, but they all worked better than when I only used the old Fire TV Blaster.

 Cost Comparison (Prices - January 2026)